 It’s ice that you want to apply to your injured hamstrings after a strain.
 The cold treatment helps stop internal bleeding in the damaged tissue and reduces swelling and inflammation.
 When ice is applied to your injured hamstrings, the cold causes your blood vessels to constrict, which limits the amount of blood flow.
 This in turn facilitates the healing process.
-Columbia University Health also adds that lowering the temperature of the injured area can help curb tissue damage.
+Lowering the temperature of the injured area can help curb tissue damage.
 In addition to icing your hamstrings regularly, resting, compressing and elevating the injury also support the healing process.

 Applying Ice Correctly

 Incorporate ice treatment 48 to 72 hours after you’ve pulled your hamstrings.
-The National Health Service in England recommends wrapping the ice in a damp towel and applying it to the injured area for 15 to 20 minutes every two to three hours throughout the day.
-You don’t want to keep ice on your body for longer than 20 minutes or while you’re sleeping, because it could cold burn your skin.
+Wrap the ice in a damp towel and applying it to the injured area for 15 to 20 minutes every two to three hours throughout the day.
+You don’t want to keep ice on your body for longer than 20 minutes or while you’re sleeping, because it could cold-burn your skin.

-The reason you don’t want to apply heat after you’ve pulled your hamstrings is because doing so will significantly increase blood flow to the area, which in turn will increase swelling and adversely affect the immediate healing process.
-While heat helps to loosen muscles that are sore or cramped, the Association of Ringside Physicians notes that it should not be used for acute injuries like muscle strains.
-Once you’ve completely recovered from your injury, heat can be incorporated into your regimen if you’re trying to decrease stiffness in your hamstrings.
+Applying heat to an injured muscle significantly increases blood flow to the area, which in turn will increase swelling and adversely affect the immediate healing process.
+While heat helps to loosen muscles that are sore or cramped, it should not be used for acute injuries like muscle strains.
+However, once you’ve completely recovered from your injury, heat can be incorporated into your regimen to decrease stiffness in your hamstrings.

 Preventing Future Strains